bajielyf/velnix-editor/docs/ROADMAP.md

 - File state refresh runs on focus changes and through periodic checks.
 - User prompts exist for missing, inaccessible, and externally modified files.
 - Documents can be reloaded from disk.
+- Session restore reopens previous tabs and restores unsaved text, cursor, and scroll state on launch.

 ### 5. Encoding and EOL Handling